rkyuca/awesome-video-segmentation/README.md

-# awesome-video-segmentation
-Awesome Video Segmentation: Recent progress in video segmentation.
+# Awesome Video Segmentation

-A list of recent papers on different types of video segmentation tasks.
+A list of some recent papers on different types of video segmentation tasks.

+### Updates

+- [x] Tasks and datasets
+- [x] Recent papers list
+  - [x] List of papers
+  - [x] Links to papers and codes
+- [ ] SOTA result tables on various datasets
+- [ ] Discussion on recent trends
+- [ ] Potential future directions